 Rano Community Trust’s Grants Policy

-Rano Community Trust Ltd has conducted an annual review of its criteria, methods, systems, and policies it uses for considering grants.
-Date of review: January 2018.
+Rano Community Trust Limited has conducted an annual review of its criteria, methods, systems, and policies it uses for considering grants, no change was made.
+Date of review: Feb 2019.

 Availability of Net Proceeds

 1. Rano Community Trust has funds available for distribution.

 2. All funding decisions are made by Rano Community Trust’s net proceeds committee.

 3. Grant applications found to be non-compliant will not be approved.
 In this context, “non-compliant” means grant applications that do not contain all the relevant information, are retrospective, where the application does not comply with Rano Community Trust’s authorised purpose, or where there is information that the applicant has received funding from other source(s) for the full amount needed for the purpose applied for here.